AthenaDecisionSystems/athena-ibm-techxchange/docs/ibm-watsonx-api-keys.md

-# How to Create a Watsonx API Key
+# How to Create your Watsonx API Keys

-Follow these steps to create a Watsonx API key:
+Follow these steps to create your Watsonx API keys:

 ### 1. Create a Watsonx.ai Account
    - Visit [Watsonx.ai](https://watsonx.ai) and click **Start your free trial**.